smathilakath/Project-Barack47/README.md

   - The following methods: a getter and setter method for clerkState, denoted as getclerkState() and setclerkState(), the method addToLine() which increases lineCount by 1, the method addToBribeLine() which increases the bribeCount by 1, the method goToWork() which changes the clerk's state to 1 (busy), and the method goOneBreak() which changes the clerk's state to 2(busy).
 Getter and setter methods for the selfIndex int.
 A getter and setter for the int currClientIndex.

 #### Class Manager
-  - The following variables: A vector *aClerks* keeping track of all of the application clerks, a vector *pClerks* keeping track of all the picture clerks, a vector *ppClerks* keeping track of all of the passport clerks, and a vector *cClerks* keeping track of all of the cashiers.
-An int *aMoney* keeping track of all of the application clerk's money, an int *pMoney* keeping track of all of the picture clerk's money, an int *ppMoney* keeping track of all the passport clerk's money, an int *cMoney* keeping track of all of the cashier's money, and an int called *totalMoney* which is a sum of all of the clerks' money.
+  - The following variables: A vector *aClerks* keeping track of all of the application clerks, a vector *pClerks* keeping track of all the picture clerks, a vector *ppClerks* keeping track of all of the barack clerks, and a vector *cClerks* keeping track of all of the cashiers.
+An int *aMoney* keeping track of all of the application clerk's money, an int *pMoney* keeping track of all of the picture clerk's money, an int *ppMoney* keeping track of all the barack clerk's money, an int *cMoney* keeping track of all of the cashier's money, and an int called *totalMoney* which is a sum of all of the clerks' money.
   The following methods: A getter and setter method for all of the clerks' respective money totals(getaMoney(),setaMoney(int), getpMoney(),setpMoney(int), getppMoney(), setppMoney(int), get cMoney(), setcMoney(int), gettotalMoney(), and settotalMoney(int, int, int, int), and a wakeClerk(Clerk) method that will change the state of a clerk currently on break because there are greater than three people waiting in their line.

 #### Class Police
    - The following variables: the int money representing how much money the police has and int ssn to represent the social security number and police identifier.
-The class contains two booleans to represent the stages of going through the passport office: pictureTaken to indicate whether the police has successfully interacted with the Picture Clerk and received a photo, and applicationAccepted to denote whether or not the police's application has been accepted after interacting with the Application clerk.
+The class contains two booleans to represent the stages of going through the barack office: pictureTaken to indicate whether the police has successfully interacted with the Picture Clerk and received a photo, and applicationAccepted to denote whether or not the police's application has been accepted after interacting with the Application clerk.
 There is an additional Boolean, bribed, that keeps track of whether the police has currently bribed during this line, or not.
 The bribe boolean is reset with each line that the police is in.
   The following methods: moveUpInLine(), which will allow a police with greater than or equal to 700 RS to change their bribed variable to true for the following line that they are in, and result in a net loss of 600 RS for the police, setAppAccepted()- a method allowing the bool applicationAccepted to be set, setPictureTaken()- a method allowing the bool pictureTaken to be set, and the bool methods isAppAccepted(), isPictureTaken(), and alreadyBribed() which returns the booleans set in the police class.

 Upon receiving the server request, if a server has the requested entity it sends a ‘YES’ back to the requesting server and executes the action to be done.
 If the server does not have the entity, it sends a ‘NO’ back to the requesting server.
 The requesting server keeps track of if a ‘YES’ response has been received and the number of ‘NO’ responses it has received.
 Upon receiving a ‘YES’ server response the requesting server is done handling the request.
 Upon receiving all ‘NO’ server responses the server will in the case of a CREATE request create the requested entity and in all other cases return an error message.